Tino-FRC-2473/ThreadingRobot/README.md

 #ThreadingRobot#
 ####A framework to install that prevents the need to copy and paste complicated threading and networking code repeatedly.####

-When subclassing ThreadingRobot, the average code length is **7%** of the code length when sublcassing IterativeRobot.
+When subclassing ThreadingRobot, the average code length is **less than half** of the code length when sublcassing IterativeRobot.

 ####Features####
 - Massively reduced code size